-NOTE 11 CAPITAL PROJECT
+NOTE 11 CAPITAL PROJECTS

-In 2015, RRI received a commitment from the state of Connecticut in the amount of \$1.5 million to continue the design and permitting phase of the Riverwalk South project as well as constructing a temporary walkway.
-Total expenses incurred as of December 31, 2023 and 2022 were \$15,788 and \$5,200, respectively.
-In 2018, the State Bond Commission authorized two additional grants, \$1 million for planning and development of riverfront property in north Hartford acquired in 2019 and \$1.32 million for a variety of repairs and improvements to Great River Park in East Hartford.
-Total expenses incurred as of December 31, 2023 and 2022 for these projects were \$77,491 and \$143,427, respectively.
+In 2015, RRI received a commitment from the State of Connecticut Department of Energy and Environmental Protection in the amount of \$1.5 million to continue the design and permitting phase of the Riverwalk South project as well as constructing a temporary walkway.
+Total expenses incurred through December 31, 2024 related to this commitment were \$330,125.

+In 2018, RRI received two grants through the Capital Region Development Authority (CRDA), \$1 million for planning and development of riverfront property in north Hartford acquired in 2019 and \$1.34 million for a variety of repairs and improvements to Great River Park in East Hartford.
+Total expenses incurred through December 31, 2024 related to these commitments were \$1,315,027.

 In 2021, RRI received a commitment from the U.S Environmental Protection Agency for \$500,000 for environmental remediation at Riverfront Land.
+Total expenses incurred through December 31, 2024 related to this commitment were \$11,136.

+In 2021, RRI received a commitment from the State of Connecticut Department of Economic and Community Development for \$1,220,000 for environmental remediation at Riverfront Land.
+Total expenses incurred through December 31, 2024 related to this commitment were \$317,940.

-Total expenses incurred as of December 31, 2023 and 2022 were \$4,388 and \$4,825, respectively.
-In 2023, RRI received a commitment from HUD in the amount of \$900,000 primarily for the masterplan and related costs for the future park at Riverfront Land.
-Total expenses incurred as of December 31, 2023 were \$73,562.
+In 2023, RRI received a commitment from the United States Department of Housing and Urban Development in the amount of \$900,000 primarily for the masterplan and related costs for the future park at Riverfront Land.
+Total expenses incurred through December 31, 2024 related to this commitment were \$724,232.

+In 2023, RRI received a commitment from the State of Connecticut Department of Energy and Environmental Protection for \$66,800 for the park visitor counting initiative to include installation of wireless networks and cameras in parks in Hartford and East Hartford.
+The total grant was fully expended as of December 31, 2024.